ebi-uniprot/ProtVista/userGuide.md

 ![Variants overview](./images/variantOverview.png)

-To expand the variants track and see all individual variants, click on the ‘Natural variants’ title area.
+To expand the variants track and see all individual variants, click on the 'Natural variants' title area.
 You will now see each a chart where the x-axis consists of the sequence positions and the y-axis consists of all possible amino acids (shown below).
 All natural variants found for your protein are plotted on this chart, represented by coloured circles.
 The variants are colour coded by deleteriousness and source, with the exact legend shown on the left hand in the track title area.

 ![Variants expanded track](./images/variantTrack.png)